nodeshift/mern-workshop/frontend/README.md

 MongoDB has a variety of [configuration options](https://github.com/helm/charts/tree/master/stable/mongodb) you can provide with `--set`.

-Deploy this Node.js application into your cluster with  `helm install --name nodeapp chart/mernexample`.
+Deploy this Node.js application into your cluster with  `helm install --name frontend chart/frontend`.

-This Node.js application connects to the MongoDB service and will retry on connection loss (so the MongoDB pod can be killed).
+This Node.js application connects to the backend which in turn connects to MongoDB.

 Data from MongoDB is persisted at `$HOME/.docker/Volumes/mongo-mongodb`.

 Tested on Mac with Kubernetes (docker-for-desktop).

-### Deploying our frontend
+### Deploying the frontend
-- `helm install --name backend chart/frontend`
+- `helm install --name frontend chart/frontend`

 ### Deploying the backend
-See the backend repository.
-Frontend listens on port 3001, backend listens on port 3000.
+See the backend folder of this repository.